raakeshb/dino-dash-game/README.md

 ## 🎉 Enjoy!

-Have fun playing Dino Dash!
-Try to beat your high score and challenge your friends!
+Have fun playing with your custom characters!
+Try different images and challenge your friends!

 ---